paulcpederson/static-site/README.md

 ### Using Swig

-Static site sets up swig partials and templates for you out of the box.
+Static-Site sets up swig partials and templates for you out of the box.
 Using a specific template on a page is as easy as pointing to it in your front matter:

 ```
 ---